manimal1/headless-wordpress-react/README.md

 # This Application is for:

-Developers seeking to provide clients (or themselves) with the tried and true Wordpress CMS platform while allowing them to also build and employ modern frontend solutions.
-It uses Node + React + Redux + headless Wordpress, as well as Docker and Nginx (Nginx config coming soon!).
+Developers seeking to provide clients (or themselves) with the tried and true Wordpress CMS platform while allowing them to also build and deploy modern frontend solutions.
+It uses Node + React + Redux + headless Wordpress, as well as Docker.

+Nginx config coming soon!

 Have Fun!!!